 - Marvel Cinematic Universe, played by Anthony Mackie

 - The Avengers: United They Stand

 - The Avengers: Earth's Mightiest Heroes!

 Tropes associated with The Falcon include:

-- Affirmative Action Legacy: Sam will be temporarily replacing Steve Rogers as Captain America after Steve lost his powers.
+- Affirmative Action Legacy: Sam replaced Steve Rogers as Captain America after Steve lost his powers.